billbillbilly/Database/README.md

 Team can think of some potential focuses:
 - **Any topics that interest you the most...
 Enjoy the Hackathon!**
-- The linkage between view depth of images and perceptions
+- The usage of image depth for environmental sciense
 - The distribution of different sound events
-- The spatial distribution of semantic segmentation/greeness in image depth
+- The semantic segmentation/greeness in image depth
 - Some challenges...
 	- Photo-based viewshed analysis (image2LiDAR)
 	- Training soundscape prediction based on pairwised comparison labels